-Rick Walker is the director and owner of Bach To Rock Encinitas.
+Rick Walker is the owner of Bach To Rock Encinitas.
 Music has been an important part of Rick’s life since he was young, starting with saxophone lessons in elementary and middle school.
-Later taking up the guitar, Rick has played in several bands over the years, including local San Diego band Sometimes Julie, which is currently working on recording its third CD.
-When he’s not at Bach To Rock Encinitas, you can see Rick perform with Sometimes Julie at various live music venues in and around San Diego.
+Later taking up the guitar, Rick has played in several rock bands over the years, including Sometimes Julie, who you can see perform at various live music venues in and around San Diego.
 Rick has a real passion for music, and the opportunity to share that passion with others through Bach To Rock is a dream come true.

 Staff & Music Teachers

-Stephanie Brown is the Assistant Site Director for Bach to Rock Encinitas and is very excited to share her love of music with the North County community!
-After attending college at UCSB, Stephanie returned to her hometown of Encinitas to resume her musical career, playing in a number of acts including Ocelot and her most recent band, Stephanie Brown and The Surrealistics.
-She has played at several prominent local venues such as Belly Up and The Casbah, has been featured on FM 94.9 and 91X several times, and in March of 2016 had the opportunity to sing backing vocals for Gregg Allman's new album at the world-renowned FAME Studios in Muscle Shoals, Alabama.
-Stephanie considers herself mainly a vocalist, but is well-versed in guitar, piano, violin, and harmonica.
+Stephanie Brown is the Site Director for Bach to Rock Encinitas and is excited to share her love of music with the North County community!
+After attending college at UCSB, Stephanie returned to her hometown of Encinitas to resume her musical career, playing in a number of acts including Ocelot and her most recent project: The Surrealistics.
+In March of 2016, Stephanie was flown to world-renowned FAME Studios in Muscle Shoals, Alabama to sing on Gregg Allman’s final statement album entitled “Southern Blood,” working closely with producer Don Was (Rolling Stones) and Allman himself.
+In addition to making the album, she has headlined prominent venues such as the Belly Up and Casbah, had a song featured on Showtime’s Shameless, and been nominated for two SDMA’s.
+Stephanie considers herself mainly a vocalist, but is well-versed in guitar, piano, violin, harmonica, & music production.

 - Individual instruction with proprietary curriculum